Osaka Castle is the symbol of Osaka.

 The end of March to the Mid-April : The entire Osaka Castle Park covers about two square kilometers with lots of green space, sport facilities, a multi-purpose arena (Osakajo Hall) and a shrine dedicated to Toyotomi Hideyoshi.
 The park is one of Osaka’s most popular hanami spot during the cherry blossom season, which usually takes place in early April.

-Enjoy approx. 300 cherry trees in Nishinomaru garden at night with the illuminated Osaka Castle donjon.
+Cherry Blossom Night Viewing in Nishinomaru garden at night with the illuminated Osaka Castle donjon.

 The scenery of the castle tower risen up over the cherry trees is truly beautiful.